 Smart Previews and DNG

-You can learn more about Smart Previews in my article The Ultimate Guide to Using Smart Previews in Lightroom
+You can learn more about Smart Previews in our tutorial The Ultimate Guide to Using Smart Previews in Lightroom